-With mere days until we wind back the clocks and farewell daylight savings for another six months, panic is probably beginning to set in for those who like to catch their zzz's.
+With mere days until we wind forward the clocks and welcome daylight savings for another six months, panic is probably beginning to set in for those who like to catch their zzz's.

 While adapting to the new schedule is not too tough for us adults, for babies and children the impact can be a little more dramatic.